wenyaCern/BW_LCC/README.md

 ## Blastwave model + Local charge conservation (Only for Pion , used to try the dragon model with PID, cannot add LCC into this model sucessfully.
-Need much mode test and tunning)
+Need much more tests.)

 - Add signal : CMW signal and CME siganl
 Switch spatial point correponding to shematic of CMW/CME.
 Tune the fCMW/fCME = 0 to close the signal part.
 Note: adding signal needs